-The Advisory Committee shall have authority to approve any Software program changes or enhancements to the General Government programs that can be accomplished under the flat fee charge of the vendor supporting the system.
-The Advisory Committee shall also have discretionary authority to spend money from the Enhancement Funds for the General Government programs described in Article III., Section 4, below, for enhancements to the corresponding systems.
+The Advisory Committee shall have authority to approve any software program changes or enhancements to the General Government programs that can be accomplished under the flat fee charge of the vendor supporting the system.
+The Advisory Committee shall also have discretionary authority to spend money from the Enhancement Funds for the General Government programs described in Article III., Section 4 for enhancements to the corresponding systems.
 A simple majority of Advisory Committee members may pass an issue.

-The User Group Chair shall have the authority to authorize the use of up to 25 hours of contracted technical/developmental hours available as part of the support agreement, for the completion of a project without the need for a meeting of the Advisory Committee.
-Such use shall be reported at the next Advisory or User Group Meeting.
+The User Group Chair shall have the authority to authorize the use of up to 25 hours of contracted technical/developmental hours available as part of the support agreement for the completion of a project without the need for a meeting of the Advisory Committee.
+Such use shall be reported at the next Advisory or User Group Meeting, whichever comes first.

-9.2.
+7.2.
 Integrated Financial System.

-Enhancement requests pertaining to IFSpi shall be considered by the Advisory Committee and either denied or forwarded to the Joint IFS Committee (JIC) for discussion and action.
+Enhancement requests pertaining to IFSpi shall be considered by the Advisory Committee and either denied or forwarded to the IFS Advisory Committee for discussion and action.

-9.3.
+7.3.
 Paymate.

-Enhancement requests pertaining to the Paymate payroll system shall be referred by the Advisory Committee to Avenu of Waite Park Minnesota.
+Enhancement requests pertaining to the Paymate payroll system shall be referred by the Advisory Committee to Neumo.

-9.4.
+7.4.
 Treasurer's Financial System.

-Enhancement requests pertaining to the Treasurer's Financial System shall be referred directly to Avenu.
+Enhancement requests pertaining to the Treasurer's Financial System shall be referred directly to Neumo.

-9.5.
-Optimum Solutions.

-Optimum Solutions shall be a standing committee under the Finance and General Government User Group consisting of participating counties.
-Standing Committee shall have officers and their own enhancement fund.
-Officers and enhancement fund fees will be reported and approved by the full user group at the annual business meeting.

-9.6.
-Elections Committee.

-The Elections Committee shall include members participating in elections software and hardware contracts.
-The Elections Committee shall be a standing committee under the Finance and General Government User Group consisting of participating counties.
-Standing Committee shall have officers and their own enhancement fund.
-Committee shall be responsible for contract negotiations, notices and training coordination with the contracted vendors and MnCCC staff.
-Officers and enhancement fund fees will be reported and approved by the full user group at the annual business meeting.

-9.7.
+7.5.
 Other Software Solutions.

 With approval by the F&GG Advisory Committee and MnCCC Board, Finance and General Government may add new software contracts to the user group with optional participation.
 As needed, these users may form a standing committee under the Finance and General Government User Group consisting of participating counties.
-Standing Committee shall have officers and their own enhancement fund.
-Officers and enhancement fund fees will be reported and approved by the full user group at the annual business meeting.
+The committee shall have officers and their own enhancement fund.
+Officers and enhancement fund fees will be reported and approved by the full User Group at the annual business meeting.

-Section 10.
+Section 8.
+Enhancements

 Minor enhancements to the General Government programs involving small additional costs to users or general business of the User Group may be acted upon by a simple majority of application users or User Group members, as appropriate, who are present at a duly called meeting.
-Approval of such changes shall also be allowed by email ballot to the user group member county/agencies using that application.
-Such email approval may take place only upon authorization of the User Group Advisory Committee.
+Approval of such changes shall also be allowed by electronic ballot to the User Group member counties/agencies using that application.
+Such electronic approval may take place only upon authorization of the User Group Advisory Committee.
 Any business involving significant monetary commitment or contractual matters (e.g., RFP approval, vendor selection, contract approval, etc.) requires a quorum.
-A quorum shall exist when 50% plus one of the counties using a specific application are present when business relating to that application is being voted upon at a duly called meeting.
-Determination as to whether a simple majority or quorum is required shall be made by the User Group Chairperson with the advice of the User Group Advisory Committee.
+A quorum shall exist when more than half of the counties using a specific application are present when business relating to that application is being voted upon at a duly called meeting.
+Determination as to whether a simple majority or quorum is required shall be made by the User Group Chair with the advice of the User Group Advisory Committee.

-Section 11.
+Section 9.
+Additional Expenses